 RECOMMENDED: Full guide to Christmas in New York

 By the time you choose a costume at a Halloween store in NYC, The Bank of America Winter Village in Bryant Park will already be open for business.
-The merriest holiday market opens its doors starting Saturday, October 28.
-The Rink and Public Fair will run through March 4, 2017.
+The Winter Village is set to open on October 30, 2020 and will be open through March 7, 2021.

-What are the hours of operation for the Bryant Park Winter Village 2017?
+What are the hours of operation for the Bryant Park Winter Village?

-What is there to do at the Bryant Park Winter Village?
+What is there to do at the Winter Village this year?

-Not only is there free ice-skating on Bryant Park's 17,000-square-foot outdoor rink (you may bring your own skates or rent for $20), Urbanspace—the brand that’s responsible for Union Square’s and Columbus Circle’s holiday markets as well as Mad.
+Not only is there free ice-skating on Bryant Park's 17,000-square-foot outdoor rink (you may bring your own skates or rent them), Urbanspace—the brand that’s responsible for Union Square’s and Columbus Circle’s holiday markets as well as Mad.
 Sq.
-Eats—is bringing more than 150 holiday shops, including a bunch of new kiosks and eateries for your shopping and eating pleasure.
-There is also the aforementioned rink-side pop-up restaurant Public Fare (open daily from 8am–10pm), serving coffee, snack, sandwiches and soup during the day as well as dinner and drinks during the evening.
+Eats—is bringing about 60 holiday shops, including a bunch of new kiosks and eateries for your shopping and eating pleasure.
+There is also a different rinkside pop-up restaurant this year called The Lodge Deck that'll have festive cocktails and delicious food.

 Things to do near Bryant Park Winter Village